 1. Do your homework.

 Remember, the goal of value-based selling is to close the sale by putting the needs of your prospect first.
-However, you can’t put your prospect’s needs first if you don’t know what their needs are.
-Before hopping on a sales call, it is critical you do your homework to understand your contact.
+However, you can’t put your prospect’s needs first if you don’t know what those needs are.
+Always do your homework to understand your contact — usually well before hopping on a sales call.

-When researching a prospect, aim to understand their company and industry (particularly relevant in B2B sales), background, and current pain points.
-By understanding these pieces of information, you’ll be armed with a good idea of how to be of service to them.
+When researching a prospect, aim to understand their company and industry, background, and current pain points.
+By understanding these pieces of information, you’ll have a solid grasp of how to serve them best.

 Here is some information you may want to consider looking for as you prepare for your call:

 - Their current role and previous job experience — A simple LinkedIn search can help you learn about your prospect’s career history.
 Are they new to their current role?
-This may mean they are still in the learning phase and could benefit from learning from you.
+If so, they might still be ramping and could benefit from learning from you.
 Is this their first time making this type of purchasing decision or have they been in similar roles?
 If they have experience in this area, they may be more interested in expediting the process, so you can better serve them with efficiency.

 - Content shared on social media — If your prospect has a public Twitter or Facebook profile, checking out what content they have recently shared or engaged with can give you an idea as to what is currently important to them.

-- Their company’s website, press, and social media pages — This will tell you if their company has undergone any recent leadership changes, is releasing a new product, or has been in the news.
+- Their company’s website, press, and social media pages — This will tell you whether their company has undergone any recent leadership changes, is currently releasing a new product, or has been in the news.

 - Their contact listing in your CRM — Before hopping on the phone with your prospect, check out their profile in your CRM.
 This will tell you if and when any of your colleagues have engaged with them, and what content from your company they have opened or engaged with.